Wigner-GPU-Lab/Teaching/CMake/Lesson1_CompileC_CPP/README.md

 # Lesson 1 - Compile C/C++

-Perhaps the sipmlest compilation process is to compile a single C file (though C++ isn't any more complicated).
+Perhaps the simplest compilation process is to compile a single C file (though C++ isn't any more complicated).
 How is this done?

 ```CMake
 add_executable(Lesson1 Main.c)